-Our shuttle service allows you to ride right back to the shop on single track 99.99% of the way.
+Our shuttle service allows you to ride right back to the shop on singletrack 99.99% of the way.

 Here’s the scoop:

-The Tahoe Rim Trail (“the TRT”) is a 165 mile piece of single track that circles the crest of the Lake Tahoe Basin.
+The Tahoe Rim Trail (“The TRT”) is a 165-mile piece of singletrack that circles the crest of the Lake Tahoe Basin.
 The TRT is almost entirely open to bikes.
-Along the east and south shores bikes are permitted without restriction or interruption.
-The quality of trail is world-class; amazing views, pristine and remote.
+Along the east and south shores, bikes are permitted without restriction or interruption.
+The quality of trail is world-class; amazing views, pristine, and remote.

-Our trail shuttle serves the various trail-heads and options along the east and southern shore.
+Our trail shuttle serves the various trailheads and options along the east and southern shore.

-The following trail-heads are our most often served shuttle destinations:
+The following trailheads are our most often served shuttle destinations:

 Basic description: Awesome!
 Non-technical climb.
 Amazing vista mid-ride.
 Crazy fun finish.

-Approximately: 20 miles Average ride time: 6 hours
+Approximately: 20 miles Average ride time: 6 hours (**4 hours shorter version)

-Kingsbury Grade HWY 207 (Stagecoach Lodge): $10 per person
+-Kingsbury Grade HWY 207 (Stagecoach Lodge): $20 per person

 Approximately: 15 miles w/ Star Lake Average ride time: 4 hours

-Luther Pass: $15 per person
+–Luther Pass: $25 per person

-Easy access to Mr. Toads Wild Ride.
+Best access for Mr. Toad’s Wild Ride.

 Basic Description: Bit more climbing up above tree line on the TRT.
 Looooooooooong varied decent down some of Tahoe bests single track.